 - Baby proofing.
 Infants don't need baby proofing but parents need time and energy to baby-proof which might be scarce after this kiddo arrives.
 Here's a complete baby proofing list (you won't need all of it) to get you thinking about where you want to make adjustments.

 - Postpartum setup.
 Whether you end up delivering vaginally or by c-section, you're going to have some healing to do.
 Here's a post about a Postpartum Recovery Station to give you an idea of what you might need, plus, some 'exit care' remedies.

 - Perineal massage.
 If you haven't heard of Perineal Massage it's worth checking out because it can lower your risk of third and fourth degree tears during a vaginal birth.
 (Here's a simple illustration of what I mean about tearing from the Shit We Should Know Series on Instagram.)
 Healthline has a pretty concise post on Perineal Massage if you want to get an idea of what it is.
 I love how their first step is to 'wash your hands' - thanks for the tip, lol.

 - Postpartum depression.
 Your hormones are going to spiral after you have this baby so it's worth it for you – and those who care about you – to know what to look for in PPD.
 Have a look at posts about Postpartum Depression, Postpartum Anxiety and Intrusive Thoughts before you give birth.
 If possible, designate someone you trust to be your consistent check-in person after you've had the baby.
 Choose someone who would say, "you're not okay so let's get help" AND you'd believe that person.

 - Learn infant CPR.
 I like the Tinyhood course better than the Red Cross because they don't have adult CPR woven in there – my brain can only handle so much.
-If you have access to a free course, great, do it.
 I don't care where you learn it but know CPR, okay?
 (If you subscribe to Tinyhood down the road use the code PC15 to get 15% off.)